credativ/vali/production/helm/vali/README.md

     - {{ .Values.ingress.host }}
 ```

-## Use Loki Alerting
+## Use Vali Alerting

 You can add your own alerting rules with `alerting_groups` in `values.yaml`.
-This will create a ConfigMap with your rules and additional volumes and mounts for Loki.
+This will create a ConfigMap with your rules and additional volumes and mounts for Vali.

-This does **not** enable the Loki `ruler` component which does the evaluation of your rules.
+This does **not** enable the Vali `ruler` component which does the evaluation of your rules.
 The `values.yaml` file does contain a simple example.
 For more details take a look at the official [alerting docs](https://grafana.com/docs/loki/latest/alerting/).